Swida-Alba/light_controller_v2/README.md

 Kang-Rui Leng, Ph.D candidate

-Laboratory of Dr. Donggen Luo, College of Life Sciences, Peking University
+Laboratory of Dr. Donggen Luo, College of Life Sciences, Peking University, Beijing

 Email: krleng@pku.edu.cn

 Created: Oct 17, 2024 ---- de FE_protocol

-Last modified: Oct 17, 2024
+Last modified: Nov 3, 2024

 ## Introduction
 The system controller is built using Arduino Uno and the Arduino programming language by [Arduino](https://www.arduino.cc).
 If you're new to Arduino, you can start from the [Arduino Guide](https://www.arduino.cc/en/Guide).
 The controller script, LD_controller.ino, was designed C/C++ amateur friendly.
-You should only modify several input parameters of the script to program your protocol, but I strongly recommend you read the full codes.
+You can simpling modify a few input parameters of the script to program your protocol.

 The most important parameter is the `LD[3][sectN]` array, which defines your protocol.